25 Low-Carb Family Dinners That Don’t Feel Like a Compromise

 8) Steak Fajita Bowls

-Fajitas are already low carb, you just need to skip the tortilla part.
+Fajitas are already low carb, you just need to take away the tortilla.
 Quickly cook some thinly sliced steak.
-Then, cook the peppers and onions until they are soft and a bit sweet.
-Add to bowls with avocado, salsa, and sour cream, and you have something that seems substantial.
-If someone wants tortillas, just warm up a few on the side; it won’t ruin the whole dinner.
+Then cook the peppers and onions until they are soft and a little sweet.

 9) Cauliflower Fried Rice

-Cauliflower rice does best when you treat it a bit rough: hot pan, fast cooking, and no lid to steam it.
-I mix it with scrambled eggs, peas, scallions, and cooked shrimp, and then I season it with soy sauce or tamari.
-It satisfies the takeout craving without the post-dinner slump caused by a large portion of rice.
-If your family is a little skeptical, add another egg and marginally more protein so it feels like a complete meal.
+Cauliflower rice does best when you treat it a little bit harshly: hot pan, fast cooking, and no lid for steaming.
+Add scrambled eggs, peas, chopped scallions, and cooked shrimp.
+Season it with soy sauce or tamari.

 10) Stuffed Peppers

-Stuffed peppers can be a chore, but this version is merciful: shredded chicken, buffalo sauce, a little cream cheese (or Greek yogurt), and cheese on top.
 Dinner is almost sorted; just bake until the filling bubbles and the peppers soften.
-You can adjust the heat level: increased buffalo sauce for the brave, more cheese for the rest.
-I like celery and ranch dressing, which seems a bit silly, but makes perfect sense.
+You can adjust the heat level: more buffalo sauce for the brave, more cheese for the rest.
+I like to dip celery in ranch, which seems silly, but it makes perfect sense.

 11) Pork Chops